 Because so few men are diagnosed with breast cancer, it is difficult to study the treatment of breast cancer in men separately from women.
-Treating breast cancer in men is similar to treating women with the disease.
-Treatment options can include surgery, radiation, chemotherapy, hormone therapy, targeted therapy, immunotherapy, proton therapy, bone-directed therapy, and palliative therapy.
+Treatment of breast cancer in men is similar to treatment for women with the disease.
+Treatment options can include surgery, radiation, chemotherapy, hormone therapy, targeted therapy, immunotherapy, proton therapy, and palliative medicine.
 A combination of treatments may be used to provide the best chance of disease control.